-Optional Practical Training is designed to provide you with an opportunity to gain actual employment experience in your major field of study for a maximum of one year.
+Optional Practical Training is designed to provide you with an opportunity to gain actual employment experience in your major field of study for a maximum of one year unless you have a qualifying STEM major.
 The work may be full time or part time, and may occur anywhere in the United States.

 Temporary employment for practical training may be authorized: